llingg/behaviour-benchmarking/README.md

 ## HW set up
 Needed?
 ## Loop Assembly and map making
+Pleas note that the loop used for these benchmarks does NOT respect the Duckietown specifications and rules as it is not allowed to have two lanes next to each other without any visual barrier.
+However as all the experiments worked out fine and as the space was limited, the Benchmarks were done on this loop anyways.
+In the future it is strongly recommended to change the settings to a 3x3 loop that does respect the [Duckietown specifications](https://docs.duckietown.org/daffy/opmanual_duckietown/out/dt_ops_appearance_specifications.html)

 First assemble the tiles to a 2x3 closed loop as seen below.

 ![linus_loop](/media/linus_loop.png)